Updated December 28, 2023

 7. Trading Plan = Personal Financial Situation

-A winning strategy is one that does not involve too much risk, and strategies have to be tailored to resources and needs.
+A winning strategy does not involve too much risk, and strategies have to be tailored to resources and needs.
 No more than 1% of capital should be risked on a trade.
 Once profits result, you can put in more trading capital.
 Money management supersedes entry and exit rules in every sense of the term.
 Remember that capital growth only means the dollar amount risked on each trade will expand.

-So, it is important to remember that percentage risk always stays the same from one trade to another, but risks and rewards also result from capital growth.
+So, it is important to remember that percentage risk stays the same from one trade to another, but risks and rewards also result from capital growth.
 Conversely, capital shrinkage will mean the dollar amount risked per trade will be lower.